Guess that Vitamin

-Every day, we lose calcium through our skin, nails, hair, sweat, urine, and feces.
-Our bodies keep an eye on this by tightly regulating the amount of calcium in our blood and in the fluid between our cells.
-If we don’t get enough calcium from our diet, then it is taken out of our bones.
+We lose calcium daily through our skin, nails, hair, sweat, urine, and feces.
+Our bodies keep an eye on this by tightly regulating the amount of calcium in our blood and the fluid between our cells.
+If we don’t get enough calcium from our diet, it is taken out of our bones.

-This is okay every now and then, but if it happens too often then our bones can become porous, weak, and easier to break.
+This is okay now and then, but if it happens too often, our bones can become porous, weak, and easier to break.
 Over the long term, this may lead to low bone mass (osteopenia), increased risk of osteoporosis, and bone fractures (the jury is still out on the association between calcium intake and incidence of fractures).

 How can Vegans & Vegetarians Avoid becoming Deficient?

-You’ve heard it all before—vegans are deficient in important nutrients and calcium is said to be one of them.
-Luckily, there are many plant sources of calcium that can meet our needs.
+You’ve heard it all before—vegans are deficient in essential nutrients, and calcium is said to be one of them.
+Luckily, many plant sources of calcium can meet our needs.

 - Make sure you are eating plenty of plant-based sources of calcium.
-This means taking a look at the foods you are eating—make sure you are getting enough calcium from these foods. *Look at nutrition fact labels to determine this*:
+This means looking at the foods you are eating—make sure you are getting enough calcium from these foods. *Look at nutrition fact labels to determine this*:

-- 1. Look at the serving size (serving size determines that amount of calcium that you are getting from that food).
+- 1. Look at the serving size (serving size determines the amount of calcium you get from that food).

 - 2. Look at the amount of calcium that it contains: